Whalley, Surrey: Climate

 Temperature extremes range from 37.0 °C, recorded on 29 May 1983, to −21.7 °C, recorded on 28 January 1969.

 Crime

-Whalley was once regarded as the one of the most dangerous part of the Lower Mainland and was notorious for its crime.
+Whalley was once regarded as one of the most dangerous parts of the Lower Mainland and was notorious for its crime.
 Until 2018, its streets were home to Surrey's "tent city": a strip along one of its inner neighbourhoods which was home to hundreds of homeless people.
 Since the early 2010s, after redevelopment of the area, violent crime has shifted south to Newton, which has taken over Whalley's reputation as being the most dangerous part of Surrey.